sa6mwa/emacs-tts/README.md

 #### Commands
 - `M-x elevenlabs-tts-set-output-directory` - Set or view the output directory for the current buffer
+- `M-x elevenlabs-tts-set-speech-speed` - Set or view the speech speed for the current buffer

 #### How it works